hannesullrich/bse_gc_aae_2024/README.md

 - PhD Evaluation: if this course is taken for credits, the final grade will be determined by
     - 3 problem sets (to be completed in groups of max.
 2 participants), weighted 1/4 each,
     - a final exam, weighted 1/4.
-- Master Evaluation: TBC
+- Master Evaluation:
     - 2 problem sets out of 3 (to be completed in groups of max.
-2 participants)
+2 participants), compulsory but not graded,
-    - a final exam, weighted 1/1
+    - a final exam, weighted 1/1.

 ### Course objectives

 - Discuss central methods and current advances in applied econometrics.
 - Provide insights into empirical strategies (especially, identification) in important papers in the Labour, Public & IO literatures.
-- Discuss in-depth a variety of econometric frameworks and their core assumptions for causal and counterfactual analysis.
-Give students an understanding of why and when adding structure informed by economic theory can be important.
+- Discuss in-depth a variety of econometric frameworks and their core assumptions for causal analysis.
+Give students an understanding of why and when adding structure informed by economic theory is important.
-- Establish basic estimation techniques & numerical methods such as simulation and numerical inte- gration.
+- Establish basic estimation techniques & numerical methods such as simulation and numerical integration.